{{ summaryTitle }}

 How to Use This Tool:

-6. Use Advanced to set item order, item limit, items per page, case handling, duplicate handling, name/date lines, formation cues, start dots, and teacher guide inclusion.
+6. Open Advanced for item order, seed, item limits, items per page, text case, duplicate handling, name and date lines, formation cues, start dots, and teacher-guide printing.

 Interpreting Results: